SHiLLySiT/IronWriter/readme.md

 * Save session to browser cache
 * Track assets
 * Track inventory items
+* Manual bookmarking of events to reference later
+* Auto-Bookmarking of events with bond and vow progress

 ## Open Source License
 IronWriter is an open-source writing tool for solo playthroughs of the free tabletop RPG Ironsworn.